Photo: David B. Torch

 For clips, please see the “Writing” tab; for recordings, please see under “Music.”

-Jennifer has lately served as a substitute with Norsk Kringkastingsorkesteret and Stavanger Symfoniorkester and as a guest with Ensemble Temporum (NO), Craftsbury Chamber Players (US), and Concerts on the Slope (US).
-She has received fellowships from Tanglewood Music Festival, Lucerne Festival Academy, Creative Music Dialogue, Kneisel Hall, and various other summer programs.
+As a violinist, Jennifer has performed as a substitute with the Norwegian Radio Broadcasting Orchestra (KORK) and Stavanger Symphony Orchestra and as a guest with Ensemble Temporum (Norway), Craftsbury Chamber Players (US), and Concerts on the Slope (US).
+She has received fellowships from Tanglewood Music Festival, where she served as concertmaster; Lucerne Festival Academy, where she served as principal; Creative Music Dialogue; Kneisel Hall; Colorado College Summer Music; and numerous other programs.
 She has often collaborated with pianist and style icon Laura Davey in their contemporary-focused duo Double Standard.
+As an improviser, she performs in different constellations in New York and Oslo.

 Jennifer received her undergraduate degree from Yale University, where she majored in English and concentrated in creative nonfiction and, as a senior, received the Wrexham Prize in Music.
 She was a finalist in the 2015 Norman Mailer Four-Year College Writing Awards for an essay about her mother, an amateur ballroom dancer, that served as the genesis for her senior thesis project on the Asian American ballroom community of Flushing, NY.